mikoro/orientview/README.md

 Download the latest version from the [Releases](https://github.com/mikoro/orientview/releases/latest) page.

+For testing out the program, you can also [download test data](https://s3.amazonaws.com/orientview-testdata/orientview-testdata.zip)

 ## Features

 * Opens the most common image file formats (e.g. JPEG, PNG and TIFF).